Pub Crawls in Krakow - Which one is the Best?

 Sadly, that wasn’t to be.

 Just as I was weaving between the pierogi stalls and amber shops in the Krakow Christmas faire, I was approached by a smiling fellow with a medley of tats and piercings over his face.
-My first instinct was to turn and high-tail it, but the jolly demeanor and enthusiastic invite to join the best pub crawl in Krakow was enough to stem my departure.
+My first instinct was to turn and high-tail it, but the jolly demeanor and enthusiastic invite to join the pub crawl was enough to stem my departure.
 It wasn’t anything to do with the promise of unlimited shots and whiskey for a whole hour — promise!

 Soon I was chin wagging in the snow, listening to my tattooed friend spin tales of his rambunctious nights flitting between the 4/8 bars (uber-cheap drinking holes filled with vodka, apparently) and subterranean clubs of the city.
 I was sold.
 I grabbed a leaflet, penciled in the meeting place (9pm at the massive statue in the main square, you can’t miss it), and homed into my hostel dorm to arrange my face.